OzgenKoklu/KitchenChaosNetcode/README.md

 **Short answer:** *The source code changed too much.*

 Since I'm relatively new to multiplayer development, I'm not familiar with the structures and design choices implemented in its current state.
 Before this project, I hadn't worked on any multiplayer game projects.
 I had heard of Photon Network, which I believe is still a popular option for creating multiplayer games.
 The architectural requirements for a multiplayer game are entirely different, and the programmer must decide whether the game will be server authoritative or client authoritative, a decision that significantly impacts the project's structure.

 In single-player games, especially when you are at the very beginning of your developer journey, you mainly deal with what's on the screen, adjusting behaviors to make the gameplay.
 However, for multiplayer development, the entire communication process must be carefully thought out.
 There's an essence of backend development in this sense, where requests should be handled in particular ways.
 This project helped me further understand C# and OOP concepts.
 I grasped them while building it, but I still feel somewhat unfamiliar.

 ---

 # More about what's covered in this project for those with more time:

-The project is a course project by Code Monkey, and its curriculum can be found [here.](https://unitycodemonkey.com/kitchenchaosmultiplayercourse.php) However, I want to revisit my own commits and create my own list of what I've learned:
+The project is a course project by Code Monkey, and it's curriculum can be found [here.](https://unitycodemonkey.com/kitchenchaosmultiplayercourse.php) However, I want to revisit my own commits and create my own list of what I've learned:

 # **What I've learned:**